eclipse-sumo/sumo/docs/web/docs/Developer/HowToRelease.md

 - patch the version information
   - in src/config.h.cmake, also disable the HAVE_VERSION_H macro
-  - in configure.ac and build/wix/sumo.wxs
+  - in CMakeLists.txt, configure.ac and build/wix/sumo.wxs
   - commit the changes
 - recheck whether submodules changed by doing `git submodule update` and committing the changes after careful inspection